Donald L. Malick

 The Raptor Education Foundation is pleased to display the work of Donald L. Malick.
 Don (1929-1986) was known to his peers as one of the best bird artists of this era.
 His work was based on extensive field experience with the Denver Museum of Natural History, and the National Museum in Botswana.
 His raptor paintings capture the essence of these magnificent birds better than 98% of artists working today.
 He has been featured in Audubon Magazine, illustrated plates for the National Geographic Guide to North American Birds, and extensively illustrated the Birds of Colorado, published by the Denver Museum of Natural History.

 You can see a sampling of the illustrations Don produced for our book here.
 This was his last large body of work.
 He produced over 50 paintings and the accompanying line drawings in a relatively short period of time while fighting cancer, which eventually took his life.
-Most of the illustrations were produced without any photographic references, as is so typical of many wildlife painters today.
+Most of the illustrations were produced without any photographic references, as is so typical of many wildlife painters today who merely copy photographs in a creative way.
 Simply put, Don knew his subjects.
 Only a few painters have matched his skills and knowledge.
 Roger Tory Peterson’s original forward, included in this revision, testifies to Don’s exceptional skills.
 We are pleased to ensure that his work will continue to influence future generations with this most recent edition of our book.
 Kudos to the University of New Mexico Press for expanding the reach of this book into the 21st century.

 Below is a sampling of some of Don’s larger raptor paintings demonstrating his peerless abilities.